Irreversible dynamics on Poisson manifolds: Irreversible energy-preserving mechanics

-One may also start directly from a Lie-Poisson structure realised on the dual of a Lie algebra $\mathfrak{g}$.
-To have an irreversible formulation in which the entropy is able to increase, we need to introduce a secondary Poisson structure on the dual of the Lie algebra that does not have the chosen entropy as a Casimir.
+To have an irreversible formulation in which the entropy is able to increase, we need to introduce an anti-symmetric object on the Poisson manifold that does not have the chosen entropy as a Casimir.
 Modifying Casimirs changes the foliation of the manifold into symplectic leaves.
-This means that the topology of the leaf space can change.
-Algebraically, we wish to perturb a Poisson structure so that a previous Casimir is no longer in the center of the Poisson algebra.
-In other words, we seek a deformation of the Poisson structure yielding a nontrivial central extension of the original Poisson algebra.
+We distinguish regular symplectic leaves from singular symplectic leaves and consider level sets of Casimirs that give rise to the regular symplectic leaves to construct an irreversible and energy-conserving theory.